suhyeonk03/Crosswalk-assistive-robot-powered-by-image-classification/README.md

 ### Used Python Libraries
 ### Next steps
 - Use VScode (just check if VScode can run multi languages)
+- Use laptop speaker to tell the conditions

 **Key hardware components**: Arduino
 ### Constraints